sarathsasidharan/sarathsasidharan.github.io/_posts/synapse_extract_deploy.md

 https://github.com/sarathsasidharan/sarathsasidharan.github.io/blob/1da903ef9047cec418796f555a7ee861d45bfef4/code/sqlpackage/deploysql.yml#L26-L37

-After the extraction of the dacpac is complete , the next task in the pipeline is triggered.
-This has to pick up the extracted artifact from the source dedicated pool and deploy it in a sink dedicated pool.
-This is also achieved using a SQL Package activity.
-Second Service connection is used to connect to the second subscription.The credentials for the sink dedicated pool are picked up from the key vault , via the variable groups (as discussed in the previous step).
+The extracted artifact from the source dedicated pool (previous step) is picked and  deployed in the target dedicated pool.
+Second Service connection is used to connect to the second subscription aka the target subscription.The credentials for the sink dedicated pool are picked up from the key vault , via the variable groups (as discussed in the previous step).

 A connection is established to the sink dedicated  pool and the extracted dacpac is deployed.
 After a succesful deployment all objects in the source pool will be visible in the sink pool.